naszilla/reczilla/README.md

 # Meta-Learning <a name="Meta-Learning"></a>

-## Sample Usage
-A sample script to perform inference on a new dataset is provided in `run_reczilla_inference.sh`.
-It uses pre-trained Reczilla models (located in the folder `ReczillaModels`) to select and train a recommender on a dataset specified on a path.
-This script can be modified to run inference on new datasets.

-The script `train_reczilla_models.sh` shows samples for training metalearners for different metrics.

----

-## Using a Trained Meta-Model for Inference
-TBD

-## Training a New Meta-Model
+## Main script overview

-The main script is `run_reczilla.py`, which must be run from RecSys2019_DeepLearning_Evaluation.
-It takes in these arguments:
+The main script is `run_reczilla.py`, which must be run from the folder `RecSys2019_DeepLearning_Evaluation`.
+It can be used to train a new meta-model, use a pre-trained meta-model to train a new recommender on a dataset, or perform both tasks at once.

+The script takes in these arguments:

 ```
 > python -m ReczillaClassifier.run_reczilla -h